 In a series of fascinating interviews, a cradle Catholic (Robert P. George) and an adult convert (R. J. Snell), offer the stories of sixteen converts, each a public intellectual or leading voice in their respective fields, and each making a significant contribution to the life of the Church.

 Mind, Heart, and Soul are a Surprised by Truth for a new generation.
-It will reinvigorate the faith of Catholics and answer questions or address hurdles those discerning entering the Church may have…by people have had the same questions and the same road.
+It will reinvigorate the faith of Catholics and answer questions or address hurdles those discerning entering the Church may have…by people who have had the same questions and the same road.

 by Michael Hyatt

-The biggest highlight of this book should be the introduction of several modes of thinking-abundance vs. scarcity thinking, freedom vs. restricted thinking.
-When setting goals in Step 3, the SMART principle of setting goals was redefined and improved to SMARTER-Specific, measurable, actionable, risky, time-keyed, exciting, relevant.
+The biggest highlight of this book should be the introduction of several modes of thinking-abundance vs. scarcity thinking, and freedom vs. restricted thinking.
+When setting goals in Step 3, the SMART principle of setting goals was redefined and improved to SMARTER-Specific, measurable, actionable, risky, time-keyed, exciting, and relevant.